 - If you have a 'None of these' option, you will need to code this response as 0 or set Missing Values to Exclude from analyses for the relevant variables in your data set.
 See Variable Sets for how to confirm and modify your data.

 - If you have a dual-response 'none' design, the variables with the dual-response 'none' data must be a Binary - Multi variable set and Count This Value must be selected for the category which indicates that the respondent would purchase their selected choice in Properties > DATA VALUES > Select categories.
 You will additionally need to select the corresponding 'Yes/No' questions in the Dual-response 'none' choice field.

 - Note that if your conjoint data comes from Alchemer, you will need to first add both the conjoint and respondent data files as data sets and go to Anything > Advanced Analysis > Convert Alchemer (Survey Gizmo) Conjoint Data for Analysis.
 Displayr will then add the appropriate questions containing the choices and the design version in the respondent data set.

-- Instead of using respondent data, there is also an option to use simulated data, by changing the Data source setting to Simulated choices from priors.
-Please see this blog post for more information on using simulated data.
+- Instead of using respondent data, there is also an option to use simulated data by changing the Data source setting to Simulated choices from priors.
+See this blog post for more information on using simulated data.